There are three ways to update the running configuration in HAProxy: by restarting, reloading, or hitless reloading.

 -x to the socket path of the new worker processes.

 When you add

-expose-fd listeners for the first time, it will perform a normal reload, as the existing process will not send its FD sockets to the new process.
+expose-fd listeners for the first time, it performs a normal reload, as the existing process does not send its FD sockets to the new process.